NUWCDIVNPT/stig-manager/docs/roadmap.md

 ## Phase 1
-    Completed 2020-09-30

-## Phase 2

-## Summary

 Our goals for Phase 1 of the Project are:

 - Define a new REST API as an OpenAPI 3.0 specification implemented in Node.js
 - Refactor the current UI so all API calls are made to the new API
-- Provide runtime selection of the data backend with initial support for Oracle and MySQL
+- Provide runtime selection of the data backend with initial support for MySQL
 - Establish a deployment/initialization process suitable for production use

 Once this milestone is reached, we will tag the code in the `master` branch as version 3.0.0.
 We will then begin Phase 2, whose roadmap will be documented as we get closer.